 If you visit the Inverness Museum, you’ll learn about the Picts, a group of people who inhabited north and east Scotland from around the 3rd to 9th centuries AD.
 They’re particularly well known for their carved stone monuments, which feature a range of symbols and patterns.
 The meaning and purpose of these markings are still unknown, which is part of what makes them so interesting.

 You can experience them for yourself by following the Pictish Trail.
 This starts in Inverness at the Knocknagael Boar Stone, found at the Highland Council HQ on Glenurquhart Road.
 The stone is on display behind a glass window visible from outside the building, so you can visit it at any time.
-There are also eight more stones on display in the Inverness Museum.
+There are also around ten Pictish symbol stones on display in the Inverness Museum.

 Things to Do Near Inverness